benroyalalexander/data_delta/README.md

 ```

 ## Commit changes
-Commit changes to the database
+Commit changes to the database.

 `connection.commit()`

 # Conclusion